-More complex ERN’s introduce a number of additional challenges in modelling the systems behaviour.
+More complex ERNs introduce a number of additional challenges in modelling the system’s behaviour.
 One of these challenges is combining data from a diverse range of experiments, both with variations in experimental conditions, and variations in network topologies due to the enzymes that are present.
 Additionally, for some experiments only partial data can be obtained, for example in the case where only substrates involved in a single reaction can be observed, while substrates from a different reaction remain undetected.

 In figure 3, we show how data obtained from these different types of experiments can be captured in a single probabilistic model.
-In figure 3A, we distinguish between 3 different network topologies, two with only a single type of enzyme PEB present, either glucose-dehydrogenase (GDH) or hexokinase (HK), and one where both enzymes PEB’s are present simultaneously.
+In figure 3A, we distinguish between 3 different network topologies, two with only a single type of enzyme PEB present, either glucose-dehydrogenase (GDH) or hexokinase (HK), and one where both enzymes PEBs are present simultaneously.
 For all three topologies, multiple experiments are performed at different conditions, such as different substrate input-concentrations and PEB volumes used.
 For the two single-enzyme topologies, detection of a single substrate is enough for full observability of the network (through stoichiometric conservation), while for the combined HK&GDH topology, only NADH is observed.
 Thus, the substrates involved in the hexokinase-reaction are not directly detected.
 These observations are shown in figure 3B.

 All three topologies have a corresponding likelihood function that relates the observations to the kinetic parameters in question, as shown schematically in figure 3C (see the SI for the programmmatic implementation of these likelihoods).
-While the HK&GDH system does not allow for full observability of the network, its likelihood does allow us to correlate the GDH and HK kinetic parameters, consequently leading to improved estimates of all parameters involved.
+While the HK+GDH system does not allow for full observability of the network, its likelihood does allow us to correlate the GDH and HK kinetic parameters, consequently leading to improved estimates of all parameters involved.

 The resulting posterior estimates of combining all available data are shown in figure 3D, alongside with noise estimates per experiment in figure 3E.
 Correlating the parameter estimates of the individual enzymes through a joint likelihood function allows us to potentially improve parameter estimates by observing a system not directly related to those paraemters.
 Thus, as more and more observations are made, any parameter estimates will increase in accuracy simply by the inclusion of more data.

-Additionally, by estimating the noise or uncertainty in every experiment individually, it becomes more practicaly for a large number of experiments to determine which ones have corresponding results, and which ones are potential outliers or contain experimental errors.
+Additionally, by estimating the noise or uncertainty in every experiment individually, it becomes more practical for a large number of experiments to determine which ones have corresponding results, and which ones are potential outliers or contain experimental errors.
 This can be observed especially in the noise estimates for the HK experiments in figure 3E, where most experiments have a relatively low noise estimate, similar to experiments in other topologies.
 However, one experiment stands out with a much higher noise estimate, which indicates some unknown fundamental error in the observations made during that experiment.
 By estimating the noise parameters alongside all of the kinetic parameters, individual experiments are allowed to be ‘wrong’, and consequently influence the final parameter estimates less then other experiments.
 While not a solution for badly performed experiments, it does protect against drawing incorrect conclusions from incorrect data.

 Comparing reaction mechanism hypotheses